wushilin/kafka_reassign_partitions/README.md

 # Running

-## Prepare your `client.properties`.
+## Prepare your `client.properties`

-This is a genearal kafka client.properties used for your admin client.
+This is a genearal kafka `client.properties` used for your admin client.
 The user used in this client.properties should have enough permission to reassign partitions.

+If you have SASL (e.g. kerberos), please configure it here.

-## Prepare your `placement.json`.
+## Prepare your `placement.json`

 See the `placement.json` in `examples` folder.

 For more info, refer to `https://docs.confluent.io/platform/current/multi-dc-deployments/multi-region.html` If your cluster has no RACK, you can use `@NONE` as rack in `placement.json`, and it will be distributed amongst the brokers has no rack.

-## Prepare your `topics.txt`.
+## Prepare your `topics.txt`
+This is the list of topics to propose for movement.

 This is optional.
-If no `topics.txt` is specified, all topics placement json will be generated.
+If no `topics.txt` is specified, all topics' placement json will be generated.

 You can get topics from your cluster by using a script shipped together in this package.

+The command is:
 ```bash
 ./get-topics.sh -c client.properties -t topics.txt
 ```

+This command will dump all topics into `topics.txt`.

 You may edit `topics.txt` after it is loaded if you want to exclude some topics from placement movements.